Realestate-Module-Predictions/Real_estate/README.md

 <img width="350" alt="Screenshot 2022-01-27 at 18 17 17" src="https://user-images.githubusercontent.com/87828174/151459203-27797901-c0cd-48ed-96f8-7149298bc1c3.png">

 These predicted values are added to the original dataframe merge2_df in a different column and exported as a csv file.
+There are 530 listings.

 <img width="1101" alt="Screenshot 2022-01-27 at 18 22 15" src="https://user-images.githubusercontent.com/87828174/151459740-7327d486-835a-49e4-b62a-108f129f3718.png">